 A peace of mind is the biggest advantage of the fixed rate mortgage.
 You can be sure that your rate will stay the same and plan your expenses with more accuracy.
 Keep in mind however, that fixed rates are usually a bit higher than variable ones.
 And, if the rates fall, you won't benefit from it.

-Balloon payment mortgage is a special kind of mortgage where you are left with a large payment at the end of the loan.
+Balloon payment mortgages are a special kind of mortgage where you are left with a large payment at the end of the loan.
 This means that the mortgage does not fully amortize over its lifespan.
-Balloon payment is always higher than monthly payments. .
+Balloon payment is always higher than monthly payments.
+It could amount to 2 times the monthly payment but it could also be thousands of dollars.
+In some cases, the payment is divided into a couple of smaller ones but usually, it is one lump sum paid at maturity.
 Balloon mortgages can have fixed or variable rates.
-Due to high risk for small owners balloon loans are more common in commercial real estate.
-An average homeowner could find it difficult to repay the balance due at loan's maturity.
+Due to the high risk for small owners balloon loans are more common in commercial real estate, as an average homeowner could find it difficult to repay the balance due at the loan's maturity.
 However, there are ways to overcome this difficulty.
-Some borrowers simply plan to sell their house before the balloon payment is due, others plan to refinance their loan when the balloon payment is due.
+Some borrowers simply plan to sell their house before the balloon payment is due, others plan to refinance their mortgage when the balloon payment is due.
 If you decide to do this, the lender will convert your remaining balance into a traditional fully amortized loan.
 There are balloon mortgages which refinance the remaining balance automatically - they are called "two-step" mortgages.
-If you are considering a balloon loan, check our balloon payment calculator to help you estimate how much it will cost you.
+If you are considering a balloon loan, check our partially amortized loan calculator to help you estimate how much it will cost you.